 This event makes the statement that Christmas is at hand.
 Prague Christmas markets started during the 19th century and during that time, the people of Prague embarked on shopping or at least walking around and seeing what the sellers in the markets had to offer.
 It is interesting, when you read articles and other content about the markets which has been published over the years , almost everyone has something to say about these magical markets.

-The range of products ware naturally focused on these holidays.
-But since the markets take place throughout Advent, there were also figures of St. Nicholas, small devils and, of course, toys.
+The range of products available has always been naturally focused on these holidays.
+However, since they have always occurred over Advent, figures of St. Nicholas, small devils and, of course, toys were also sold.

-Into the snowy and freezing Prague, many wealthy people were sledding from the countryside.
-The Prague cabmen and coachmen swapped cars for a sled, and everywhere you could hear the tinkling of bells.
+Into a snowy and cold Prague, many wealthy people from the countryside took to their sleds.
+The Prague cabmen and coachmen swapped their carriages for sleds, and everywhere you could hear the tinkling of bells.

-In the Advent period are not only markets.
-Since the 18th century, the time associated with a tradition of charitable events.
-For example for the display of nativity scenes outside the temple premises, a portion of the money the people paid went to the charity.
+During Advent, there are not just markets.
+Since the 18th century, the time has been associated with a tradition of charitable events.
+For example, for the display of nativity scenes outside the temple where a portion of the money donated by the people goes to the charity.
 Another exciting event was the New Year's apology papers.

-This tradition originated in the times of the highest burgrave, count Chotek.
-He had so many well-wishers, that he was not able to meet them all and thus the 1920's he started to send New Year congratulations with an apology for his not arriving.
+This custom originated during the days of the highest Burgrave, count Chotek.
+He had so many well-wishers, that he was not able to meet them all and thus, in the 1920's, he started to send New Year congratulations with an apology for his non-attendance.

 The first crib appeared in 1223 in the Italian Umbria, when Francis of Assisi brought a live donkey and an ox manger which served as the altar during the Christmas mass.
-The custom of building Nativity scenes in the Czech Lands started with the Jesuits which is a bit ironic, given how big an infamy they gained during the Battle of White Mountain.
-The Jesuits used the nativity scenes from 16 century as a means of recanalization.
+The custom of building Nativity scenes in the Czech Lands started with the Jesuits which is a bit ironic, given the notoriety they gained during the Battle of White Mountain.
+The Jesuits used the nativity scenes from the 16th century as a means of recanalization.